Alsentar/CDICrud/README.md

 This project is a portfolio web application developed for Casa Del Ingeniero (CDI).
 Its main purpose is to provide a centralized system to track and manage equipment entering the company’s technical workshop.

-The application combines informational web pages with a core CRUD-based workshop system, allowing both clients and employees to interact with workshop data according to their role.
+The application combines informational web pages with a core CRUD-based workshop system, allowing employees to manage workshop records through a web interface connected to a real backend and database.

-The project is being developed using an agile, sprint-based methodology, with a strong focus on incremental delivery and clear separation between frontend and backend responsibilities.
+The project is developed using an agile, sprint-based methodology, with a strong focus on incremental delivery, real-world architecture, and clear separation between frontend and backend responsibilities.

 --------------------------------------------------------------------